tarantuli/medas-core/README.md

 The amount of "magic" should be as low as possible:

 - Require names and labels to be given by the user, instead of deriving them from context and class names
-- Use default options that can be listed easily, instead of using values that can only be found by browsing the code or reading the documentation
+- Use configurable options with reasonable defaults that can be listed easily, instead of using values that can only be found by browsing the code or reading the documentation
 - Use typed options instead of compound strings or arrays